aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/_index.md

 type: docs
 weight: 68
 url: /python-net/protect-and-unprotect/
-alias: [/net/security-features/]
+alias: [/python-net/security-features/]
 description: This snippet introduces how to encrypt and decrypt excel files, protect and unprotect the data in excel files using CSharp codes.
 ---

 {{% alert color="primary" %}}
-Aspose.Cells for .Net offers a wide range of protection and unprotection from file to data level like MS Excel:
+Aspose.Cells for Python via .NET offers a wide range of protection and unprotection from file to data level like MS Excel:
 {{% /alert %}}